 In another tweet, Trump said he might have his Department of Justice take a look at what she did, even though he had said after the election he would let the matter drop, because “Russians, others could have hacked her like they did the DNC.”

-National security experts have been critical of Trump’s security practices since it was revealed he took a sensitive call about North Korea’s launch of a ballistic missile on Friday while dining with Japanese Prime Minster Shinzo Abe amidst other diners at his Mar-a-Lago restaurant.
+National security experts have been critical of Trump’s security practices since it was revealed he took a sensitive call about North Korea’s launch of a ballistic missile on Friday while dining with Japanese Prime Minister Shinzo Abe amidst other diners at his Mar-a-Lago restaurant.
 Security specialists say it’s unprecedented for a president to take such a sensitive call in public rather than move to a secure location.
-“Could any moderately talented hacker listen in on that call?” says Robert Morton, a cyber security expert with Manaport-Insight. a private digital security company in Miami.
+“Could any moderately talented hacker listen in on that call?” says Robert Morton, a cyber security expert with Lanport-Insight. a private digital security company in Miami.
 “Yes, and without breaking a sweat.”

 Morton says he’d be surprised if the Russians haven’t already hacked into Trump’s phone and are recording everything he says and writes on the device.
 “I could do it myself but of course I would never do that,” he says.